 You’ve finally decided to go to Walt Disney World!
-Your ready to pack up the kids (or just yourself) and head to Florida.
+You’re ready to pack up the kids (or just yourself) and head to Florida.
 You have images of rides, characters, and castles dancing in your head.
 But now what?
 Where do you start and how do you plan?
 If this is your first trip to Walt Disney World, this is the place for you!

 This guide will help you sort through some of the questions you will need to answer and will serve as a starting point to making your trip memorable.
 Here are some of the areas you will need to consider:

 Planning a trip to Walt Disney World will require a little time.
 Walt Disney World is big — 40 square miles big.
-That’s about the size of San Francisco, or twice the size of Manhattan.
+That’s about the size of San Francisco or twice the size of Manhattan.
 There are over 70,000 cast members (the Disney word for employees) working at Walt Disney World.
-There are over 25 resort hotels, and over 100 restaurants.
+There are over 25 resort hotels and over 100 restaurants.
 All of these facts aren’t meant to scare off visitors, but rather show the size and variety available at Walt Disney World.

 Know that planning a trip to a place of this size, especially a first trip, will require some decisions.
 You won’t do or so it all of this first trip.
-And since Disney parks are always evolving, there will always be something new to do or so on every trip.
+And since Disney parks are always evolving, there will always be something new to do on every trip.
 Plan this trip, your first, to see the highlights.
 See what interests you.
 Get a taste for the location.
-Know that you can always go back — and each year many, many repeat visitors do just that!
+Know that you can always go back — and each year, many, many repeat visitors do just that!

 When to Go

 There are many factors to consider when deciding when to go to Walt Disney World.
-Consider some of them first to narrow down your choices for your first trip: school schedules, work schedules, and other activities or family obligations may narrow down the dates.
-Once you have taken care of your personal obligations, you can look at other factors.
+Consider some of the first to narrow down your choices for your first trip: school schedules, work schedules, and other activities or family obligations may narrow down the dates.
+Once you have taken care of your obligations, you can look at other factors.